Last updated on 11 July 2019

 Recommendations to Retailers & Supply Chain

-- Conduct research to fully define the stock structure and develop stock specific assessments, reference points and harvest strategies.
+- Conduct research to fully define the stock structure and develop stock specific assessments, reference points and harvest strategies appropriate to each stock.

 Last updated on 22 May 2019